Dong Yong (actor)

 Dong Yong (other names: 董勇, Tung Yung; born 15 December 1968, China) is a Chinese actor.
 He studied singing, opera and kung-fu.

 Biography

-Yong moved into television shortly after he graduated and has since become one of the most sought-after actors in Chinese television.
+Yong moved into television shortly after he graduated.
 His films include: Black Hole, Task Force No. 6, Tree Of Love, Absolute Control, 120 Million, Dead Man's Diary, Evil Blaster, The Oliver Tree Of My Life, Seven Years' Marriage and No Divorce For Me.

 Filmography

 Dong Yong has appeared in the following films: